Photo: I.A. Freeman

 This piece, by composer Steve Hicken, originally appeared in Burning Ambulance #3 (available physically and digitally from Lulu.com).
-The percussion concerto he discusses had its premiere this past week—the ensemble is pictured above—so it felt like the right time to present the essay online.
+The percussion concerto he discusses had its premiere this past week, so it felt like the right time to present the essay online.

 Facing a Blank